Fort Simcoe Historical State Park

 Located on the Yakama Indian Reservation, between rolling hills, small farms and tiny towns, the fort has a unique sense of remoteness - and a beauty that makes it worth the drive.

 Once a Yakama Nation camping area, the rich, fertile region sparked discord between the tribes and Euro-American settlers, prompting the U.S Army to construct a fort there in 1856.
 Fort Simcoe's military history was short-lived, however.
-Closed as a fort in 1859, the site was handed to the Bureau of Indian Affairs, under which it became a boarding school for Yakama children.
+In 1859, the United States military fort was closed, and the site was turned over to the Bureau of Indian Affairs.
+It became the location of the Yakama Indian Agency, as well as home to an Indian boarding school for Yakama children for over 60 years (1860-1922).

 Relax under a shade tree or have lunch in the picnic shelter near the playground.
 Keep an eye on your food, as bears have been known to enjoy the park, too.